 We found a fascinating lane called Tocumwal Lane in Canberra that leads into a square that is full of street art.

 The Australian War Memorial is Australia’s national memorial to the members of its armed forces and supporting organisations who have died or participated in wars involving the Commonwealth of Australia, and some conflicts involving personnel from the Australian colonies prior to Federation.
-The memorial includes an extensive national military museum.
-We visited early in the morning before it officially opened, so there are no one around apart from staff.

 We parked near the National Library, and explored the Peace Park, Water’s Edge, the National Rose Garden, the old Parliament House and the Treasury building.